Jesse James (television personality): Family and relationships

 In March 2010, a media scandal arose when several women claimed to have had affairs with James during his marriage to Bullock.
 Bullock canceled European promotional appearances for The Blind Side citing "unforeseen personal reasons."
 On March 18, 2010, James responded to the rumors of infidelity by issuing a public apology to Bullock.
 James declared that "There is only one person to blame for this whole situation, and that is me," and asked that his wife and children one day "find it in their hearts to forgive me" for their current "pain and embarrassment."
 James' publicist subsequently announced on March 30, 2010, that James had checked into a rehab facility "to deal with personal issues" and "save his marriage" to Bullock.
 However, on April 28, 2010, it was reported that Bullock had filed for divorce on April 23 in Austin, Texas.
 Bullock also stated that she had planned to adopt a baby boy born in New Orleans.
 Bullock and James had begun an initial adoption process four years earlier.
 The child began living with them in January 2010, but they kept the news private until after the Oscars in March 2010.
 However, given the couple's separation and then divorce, Bullock continued the adoption of the baby as a single parent.
 The divorce was finalized on June 28, 2010, with "conflict of personalities" cited as the reason.

 In August 2010, tattoo artist Kat Von D confirmed reports that she and James were dating.
 James and Von D became engaged in January 2011.
 Von D announced that they had split in July 2011.
 However, in August 2011, James and Von D announced their engagement was back on.
 In September 2011, Von D announced that she and James had broken up again.
 Von D later accused James of cheating on her with multiple women during their relationship.

 In late 2012, James became engaged to professional drag racer Alexis DeJoria.
 They married on March 24, 2013, at the estate of the bride's father, entrepreneur John Paul DeJoria.
 In March 2020, James announced his separation from DeJoria after seven years of marriage, stating, "Our lives were just headed in different directions."

 Since late 2021, James has been in a relationship with former porn film star Bonnie Rotten.
 They married on June 25, 2022, and welcomed a son exactly one year later.
 It was reported on November 22, 2024, that Bonnie Rotten had filed for divorce.
 Both of them filed for restraining orders against each other citing abuse.
 The couple later reconciled and on January 6, 2025, they jointly filed a "notice of nonsuit" to dismiss their divorce proceedings.
+In March 2026, Rotten was arrested for assaulting James, though each denied reports that they were currently estranged, with James later publicly referring to Rotten as "my kind of devil."